 - Limping.
 A break, also called a fracture, in the bone with the tumor may cause a pronounced limp if the leg is affected.
 This is usually a symptom of later-stage bone cancer.

-Symptoms of later-stage bone cancer include a pronounced limp (if the leg is affected) or a fracture (break) in the bone with the tumor.
-Rarely, people with bone cancer may have symptoms such as fever, generally feeling unwell, weight loss, and anemia (low red blood cell level).
+- Other less common symptoms.
+Rarely, people with bone cancer may have symptoms such as fever, generally feeling unwell, weight loss, and anemia, which is a low red blood cell level.